MMP for co-rank one foliations on threefolds: F-dlt foliated pairs and basic adjunction type results

 By Lemma \ref{basicpropertyfdlt}, if $C$ is tangent to $\cal F$ then $(\cal F, \Delta)$ is canonical at the generic point of $C$ and we have reduced to the cone theorem in \cite[Theorem 7.1]{Spicer17}.

 Thus, we have:

 \begin{theorem} Let $X$ be a normal projective threefold and let $\mathcal F$ be a co-rank one foliation with non-dicritical singularities.
-Suppose that $(X, D)$ is klt for some $D \geq 0$.
+Suppose that $X$ is potentially klt.
 Let $(\mathcal F,\Delta)$ be a F-dlt pair and let $H$ be an ample $\bb Q$-divisor.